appindesign/M-Time-Series/readme.md

 *Return* The function returns a single-column table of the same type as the `start` parameter.
 The column title is determined by the type of the `start` parameter.

-### fnMonthLetter
+### fnM
-*Purpose* Solves the problem of month names taking up too much space in a visual.
+*Purpose* Solves the problem of representing a month name by a single letter.

-The function converts a date to a one letter abbreviation.
-One, or more, empty characters are added if a month shares its first character with another month.
+A month name may be too long for a column or row heading.
+The shortest replacement would be a single character.
+However, some months share the same first character.
+This functions adds enough empty characters to the first character to distinguish each month.

 *Parameters*
-- `timestamp` The timestamp to have its month represented by a single visible letter.
-The timestamp may be date, datetime or datetimezone.
+- `dateTime` The dateTime to be represented by a single letter for its month.
+The dateTime may be of type date, datetime or datetimezone.

 *Return* The single letter.
 The return type is text.